A lot of homeowners decide not to bother with fertilizing their lawn as they are unsure how to best apply it.

 One pace should equal around three feet so you can walk the length and width of your lawn if it is a simple rectangular or square space.
 Simply multiply the length by the width to get your total square footage.

-If you have multiple lawns, you could measure the total area of your property then subtract the area that covers your driveway and house.
+If you have multiple lawns, you could measure the total area of your property and then subtract the area that covers your driveway and house.
 Alternatively, measure each lawn separately and add it up.

 Find Out What Type Of Grass You Have